Skip to main content

 authType: "APPLICATION_DEFAULT"

-# writeMethod: # Only when 'sparkFormat' above is set. "direct" # direct or indirect (indirect is required for certain features see https://github.com/GoogleCloudDataproc/spark-bigquery-connector)
+# writeMethod: "direct" # Only when sparkFormat is set. "direct" or "indirect"

-# temporaryGcsBucket: # Only when 'sparkFormat' above is set. "bucket_name" without the prefix "gcs://" bucket name for temporary files
+# temporaryGcsBucket: "bucket_name" # Only when sparkFormat is set.
+No "gcs://" prefix

 #authType: SERVICE_ACCOUNT_JSON_KEYFILE